 - Tablets are acceptable for daily classroom use, but a laptop or desktop computer are needed for certain occasions, such as assignment submission.

 - Computers are available for use (CAC access only) in the NDU Library, located in Marshall Hall on the second floor.

 Most modern tablets running either Android or Apple iOS will be able to connect to the campus wireless network.

 NDU has a wireless network, and a secure enterprise wired network.
 Students will receive a wireless network account allowing their use of their devices throughout the school and library.
 Students can request accounts to access the wired enterprise network.
 The library’s .mil café is open to students who need access to restricted .mil domains.

-Students should bring their relatively new tablet or laptop of their personal preference to the In-Processing in August.
-Word processing will be available through the Google Cloud; however, NDU recommends student devices be loaded with Microsoft Office or Open Office to allow for offline work, however it should be noted that MS Office is strongly preferred.
+Students should bring their relatively new laptop or tablet to the In-Processing in August.
+Word processing will be available through the Microsoft Office365 platform.
+NDU recommends student devices be loaded with Microsoft Office or Open Office to allow for offline work, however it should be noted that MS Office is strongly preferred.
 Students should also protect their personal devices with anti-virus software appropriate for their device.

 More information about the NDU technology and computing environment is available on the NDU Incoming Students Web site.